 The most unforgettable moment for me of this day was trekking through the jungle.
 When I go away I always say I’m going to ride a horse along the beach and it never ends up happening.
 But riding one through a Caribbean jungle was just a whole other story.
 My horse was named Chiquito, I know how cute, and was so well behaved (thank god, as I was cracking myself a little bit beforehand).
 The entire experience was incredibly relaxing and like nothing I had done before.

 Our surroundings consisted of jungle bushes and plants with small clear water streams running through the landscape.
-There were shear drops from other waterfalls that overlooked more of the jungle and I felt I was dreaming the whole time.
+There where to buy ventolin online were shear drops from other waterfalls that overlooked more of the jungle and I felt I was dreaming the whole time.
 Honestly, it was a real pinch me moment.
 If you ever get the opportunity to do it I say go for it!
 I hadn’t been horse riding in a long time and I’m so thankful it didn’t put me off.

 The day finished on a very high note as we went off to explore the tiny but beautiful island, Cayo Levantado – more commonly known by the locals are Bacardi Island.
 I mentioned this previously in my Getting Lost In Paradise post but I need to mention it again and in more detail.
 It’s just too good to not share.